BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 categories: [Write Ups]
 ---

 This is an educational write up for the MonitorsFour Box on HackTheBox (link [here](https://www.hackthebox.com/machines/monitorsfour)).
-This box demonstrates several concepts including PHP type juggling, Docker security misconfigurations, and a docker container escape techniques on a Windows host.
+This box demonstrates several concepts including PHP type juggling, Docker security misconfigurations, and a Docker container escape on a Windows host.

 ## Reconnaissance